bhatia4/gpg-encryption-steps/README.md

 # gpg-encryption-steps
 Encryption/Decryption steps using GNU Privacy Guard (GPG)

-Purpose of this document was to bring together disparate information (on various diferrent sites, forums and other webpages) on how to encrypt and decrypt files using GNU Privacy Guard (GPG).
+Purpose of this document was to bring together disparate information (on various sites, forums and other webpages) on how to encrypt and decrypt files using GNU Privacy Guard (GPG).
 Hope this helps you.<br/>

 Basic Premise:
 We will encrypt/decrypt using asymmetric cryptography which involves a public key to encrypt and a private key (with passphrase) to decrypt.